Luis Arraez Player Props: Marlins vs. Twins

 |Games w/1+ RBI

-- The Twins pitching staff was 20th in the league last season with a collective 8.4 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks fourth in MLB.

-- The Twins had a 3.98 team ERA that ranked 19th among all MLB pitching staffs.
+- The Twins' 1.23 team ERA is No. 1 among all MLB pitching staffs.

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- Twins pitchers combine to allow the fourth-fewest home runs in baseball (three total, 0.6 per game).

 © 2023 Data Skrive.
 All rights reserved.